-By far the best part of the resort is the ambiance of the natural surroundings.
-We felt lucky to get the cabin that we did because it was on the edge of the property (cabin #6 on the map above).
-We couldn’t see anything out our igloo except the wilderness and it was wonderful.
+By far the loveliest part of the resort is the ambiance of the natural surroundings.
+We felt lucky to get the cabin that we did because it was on the edge of the property (cabin #6 on the map above), so we couldn’t see anything out our glass igloo except the wilderness.
+It was wonderful!

-The grounds of the resort are left open for guests to explore, so we wandered around on foot, taking in the cold temperatures, fresh snow and sheer darkness of being in Lapland in the winter.
+The grounds of the resort have open access for guests to explore, so we wandered around on foot, taking in the cold temperatures, fresh snow and the sheer darkness of Lapland’s skies in the winter.
 You can also rent snowshoes to make the walk more comfortable, but a thick pair of Sorel boots works just fine too!

 I was amazed by how romantic the vibe in the woods was.
 This is a family resort, but when you are cozied up inside your igloo, it doesn’t feel like it.
 Is there anything more romantic that watching snow come down with a glass of wine inside your log cabin?
 Kakslauttanen certainly has a picturesque vibe!

 Not-So Positive Parts of the Experience

 To be honest, we didn’t have good interactions with the staff at Kakslauttanen.
 They seemed busy, stressed and unhappy to provide helpful service.
 When we would ask questions at the main desk, the answers were curt and straightforward.
 If we went up to the main lodge for coffee or breakfast, we were rarely greeted or even acknowledged, which led to a general sense of discomfort when interacting with the staff.